William Osman: Career

 In August 2019, Osman partnered with the U.S. Navy for part of its Sailor Vs. series, its first recruiting campaign to feature influencers.
 The Navy invited three STEM YouTubers to highlight technical roles and equipment.
 Osman was invited aboard the USS Theodore Roosevelt to compete in an egg drop competition against a pair of sailors from a cybersecurity team.

 In a 2020 video, Osman purchased a BattleBots robot nicknamed Red Devil and used it to destroy objects.
 He made another video in response to negative comments about his destructive treatment of the robot, in which he said that the robot was already old and that he knew how to undo damage to it.
 He worked on Mr. Beast's 2021 recreation of Squid Game, designing a replica turret gun using motion detection to trigger custom blood squibs.
 He was a featured creator at VidCon 2021.

+In August 2021, Osman made a video building an X-ray machine and criticizing the American for-profit healthcare system.
+Having been charged nearly $70,000, including $8,500 out-of-pocket, for a hospital visit, he said, "I’m a slave to medical debt now.
+I have to sell all my things, I have to sell my friends’ belongings."
+He created his X-ray machine for a few hundred dollars using a 60 kilovolt power supply, an X-ray vacuum tube, Geiger counters, and a sheet of lead.
+He called it, "the most dangerous contraption I have ever built".
+The video went viral on multiple social media platforms.